oracle/graal/docs/tools/insight/Insight-Manual.md

 ## Delaying Insight Initialization in Node.JS

 GraalVM Insight can be used in any GraalVM language runtime, including the `node` implementation.
 However, when in `node`, one does not want to write plain Insight scripts.
-You would proabably want to use full power of the `node` ecosystem including its modules.
+You would probably want to use full power of the `node` ecosystem including its modules.
-Here is a sample `agent-require.js` script that does it:
+Here is a sample _agent-require.js_ script that does it:

 ```js
 let initialize = function (require) {